 Ex: That football club won the championship third year running.

-Ex: There were three shots, one after another.
+Ex: While he was sitting in the garden, Tom could hear three shots, one after another.

-CONSECUTIVE – if days, years or occasions come one after another with no other days in between.
+Meaning: if days, weeks, months, years or occasions come one after another with no other days in between.

 Ex: We’ve made a profit for five consecutive years.